Squirrel tree frog: Conservation

 Squirrel tree frogs are active foragers, even when insect predators are present.
 They can be found in both open- and heavily-forested wetlands, but they have higher rates of survival in bodies of water with a higher density vegetation.
 Due to their high levels of activity, squirrel tree frogs tadpoles are vulnerable to predation by multiple species of fish, and the adults are vulnerable to predation by the non-native Cuban tree frog.
+Additionally, in areas where predation rates are relatively high, females may utilize visual cues to quickly localize males, but the costs of visual signaling as compared to acoustic signaling need to be explored further.